 same love for us.”

-At the sound of the bell us kids ran off to lunch
+At the sound of the bell us kids ran off to lunch though there was plenty of time

-Running past where the ice cream truck would stop
+just hours of increasing restless energy.
+Past where the ice cream truck would stop

-a time when life’s most pressing concern
+during the slow days of Summer Music School, a time when life’s pressing concern

 was which cartoon character ice cream to buy.